learnbaydev/bloglearnbay_v2/src/posts/openai-gpt-3-revolution-the-thrill-of-next-gen-ai-innovation.md

 id: "openai-gpt-3-revolution-the-thrill-of-next-gen-ai-innovation"
 tableData:
   [
-      Why is GPT-3 so special?, OpenAI GPT-3 work model:-, Use cases of GTP-3:-, GPT-3 integrated application for great results and productivity:-, But the ultimate twist comes here....
+    Why is GPT-3 so special?,
+    OpenAI GPT-3 work model:-,
+    Use cases of GTP-3:-,
+    GPT-3 integrated application for great results and productivity:-, But the ultimate twist comes here....,
   ]
 ---

 <span style=" font-weight:bold; font-size:28px">Become Well-versed with the OpenAI GPT-3 Model Through a Variety of Fascinating Facts!</span>

 Have you ever written a screenplay?
 Perhaps you're really terrible at it.
 But that doesn't mean that you can't impress your friends by presenting a good screenplay if you have a hidden aspiration about it.
 GPT-3 technology can auto-generate it for you with minimal possible topic-related manual inputs.